 Esophageal cancers can be histologically classified as squamous cell carcinoma or adenocarcinoma.
 Squamous cancers are more common in the cervical and mid-thoracic esophagus while adenocarcinomas are more common in the distal esophagus and gastroesophageal junction.
 The latter are more common in Western countries and are associated with gastroesophageal reflux and Barrett's esophagus.
 Radiation therapy is a common part of the multidisciplinary treatment of esophageal cancers.
 Radiation can be used preoperatively, post-operatively, as primary therapy in conjunction with chemotherapy or as a palliative modality to improve swallowing.
 Long-term results of the CROSS randomized controlled trial of neoadjuvant chemoradiation followed by surgery showed improved survival compared to surgery alone.
 Radiation in that study was given with 3D conformal techniques.
 IMRT is still under active investigation for treatment of esophageal cancer.
 Retrospective comparisons have not demonstrated improved survival but have shown a decrease in grade 3 toxicities such as hospitalization, feeding tube placement and greater than 20% weight loss.
-IMRT should only be used in curative cases where 3D conformal planning shows unacceptable doses to surrounding structures including the heart, lungs, spinal cord or small bowel.
-In these cases, a documented 3D conformal plan may be requested for review.
+IMRT should only be used in curative cases.